sgrieve/HandbrakeScripter/README.md

 Python code to create batch scripts to split and encode `*.avi` files using handbrake.
 Contains 2 methods which should be run in order.
 Requires [Handbrake](http://handbrake.fr/) and Python, it is tested on 2.7.

-Some paths within the code may need updated to reflect your system.

 ## get_file_list(path)

 Generates a list of `*.avi` files in the directory of interest in a comma delimited text file called `vid_params.txt`.
 This file has